mattiejastje/SteamScreenshotUtils/README.md

 ## Features

-- Install screenshots in the expected locations for steam to find them.
+- Installs screenshots in the expected locations for steam to find them.
   Will not touch your screenshot database, lessening the risk of database corruption.

-- Stop steam before installing screenshots, lessening the risk of database corruption.
+- Automatically stops steam before installing screenshots, lessening the risk of database corruption.

-- Support for "what if" and "confirm" modes: every action can be individually confirmed if so desired.
+- Support for "what if" and "confirm" modes: you can do a dry run, and every action can be individually confirmed if so desired.

 - Highly configurable.